Antique China Hutch Makeover | Step By Step

 Cleaning Antique China Hutch

-Here’s exactly how we clean furniture before painting.
-Check out this post to learn everything you need to know about how to prepare furniture for painting.
+Here’s exactly how to clean furniture before painting!
+And check out this post to learn everything you need to know about how to prepare furniture for painting.

 Fixing Damage on A China Cabinet

-** If you have major damage to the veneer or chipped wood, check out the best way to fix chipped wood furniture here!
+Learn about all the best wood fillers for furniture that you can use here.
+If you have major damage to the veneer or chipped wood, check out the best way to fix chipped wood furniture here!
+And we have more tips and tricks for repairing old furniture here.

 Get the Secrets!